cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 ### Policies

-#### MS.EXO.1.1v1
+#### MS.EXO.1.1v2
-Automatic forwarding to external domains SHALL be disabled.
+Automatic forwarding to external domains SHALL only be enabled on a per-domain basis.

 <!--Policy: MS.EXO.1.1v1; Criticality: SHALL -->
 - _Rationale:_ Adversaries can use automatic forwarding to gain